Azathotep/Aftermath/README.md

  - Realistic Damage.
 Hostile survivors can kill you in one shot with weapons.
  - Not Immune.
 One zombie bite is fatal.
  - Afraid of the Dark.
 Game is always in daytime.

-The current version is a small handdrawn map with a few roads, buildings and zombies.

 Building
 ======